nburic/scoreboard/README.md

 To change a version make sure to change it in `build.gradle.kts` file under `version`.

-To use the library you can import .jar file in your project.
-For example you can create a console app and include it in.

 ## Usage Example

+### Import .jar file
-To use this library, add the following dependency to your project:
+To use the library you can import .jar file in your project and add the following to build.gradle.kts file:

 ```kotlin
 dependencies {